Ahoo-Wang/CosId/README.md

 - :thumbsup: The first 41 bits are a `timestamp`,So *SnowflakeId* is local monotonically increasing, and affected by global clock synchronization *SnowflakeId* is global trend increasing.
 - :thumbsup: `SnowflakeId` does not have a strong dependency on any third-party middleware, and its performance is also very high.
 - :thumbsup: The bit allocation scheme can be flexibly configured according to the needs of the business system to achieve the optimal use effect.
-- :thumbsdown: Strong reliance on the local clock, potential clock callback problems will cause ID duplication.
+- :thumbsdown: Strong reliance on the local clock, potential clock moved backwards problems will cause ID duplication.
 - :thumbsdown: The `machineId` needs to be set manually.
 If the `machineId` is manually assigned during actual deployment, it will be very inefficient.

 ---